gijoeuk/bank-tech-test/README.md

 As an account holder
 so that I can access my funds
 I want to withdraw money from my account

 As an account holder
+To help me remember transactions
+I want to see the date that I made them

+As an account holder
 So that I can see my past transactions